DigiKrafting/blender_addon_substance_painter/README.md

 # IMPORTANT USAGE NOTES

-\* Make sure you save your .blend file before using the auto import/export features or the addon won't know where to import/export the files.
+\* Make sure you have a saved .blend file before using the auto import/export features, then saving before import/export is then not required.
+The addon needs the file location to know where to create the export folder used for import/export of the files.

 - File Naming Convention